TD-Dan/Sunwai/Sunwai.md

 * Can introduce new syllables if needed

 ## Extended set
-Extended set of roughly 1000 words is created by combining [[#Base set]] words into compound words.
+Extended set of roughly 1000 words is created by combining [#Base set](#Base%20set) words into compound words.
 This set brings clarity and exactness to communication and removes ambiquity in communication.

 Words in extended set are cross domain words that are generally useful in any field.

 As the extended set is constructed from the base words it aims to be mostly self teaching.
-Meaning of extended words could be learned just from reading or interaction with [[Sunwai]] speakers.
+Meaning of extended words could be learned just from reading or interaction with Sunwai speakers.
 Every extended word includes some kind of insight or 'knack' to make remembering it easy.
 For example the word for **maheim** is a compound word made from **ma** + **heim**, 'land' + 'home'.

 ## Special sets
-Numerous special sets extend [[Sunwai]] into specific domains.
+Numerous special sets extend Sunwai into specific domains.
 They provide words and constructs to exactly communicate the nuances and finer details in those fields.
-Size of special sets is not limited, but their word lists should reflect the principles of [[Sunwai]]: Most used words should appear first in the dictionary and be the shortest and easiest to remember.
+Size of special sets is not limited, but their word lists should reflect the principles of Sunwai: Most used words should appear first in the dictionary and be the shortest and easiest to remember.
 It is recommended to further split the sets into subsets.

 Special sets can:
 - extend usage of existing words.